section-engineering-education/engineering-education/articles/getting-started-with-container-as-a-service/index.md

 ### Benefits of Container as a Service

-- *Efficiency* – Applications deployed through CaaS benefit from performance optimization configurations like Elastic Load Balancing, Log aggregation, Monitoring, and even health checks.
+- *Efficiency*: applications deployed through CaaS benefit from performance optimization configurations like Elastic Load Balancing, Log aggregation, Monitoring, and even health checks.
 These configurations ensure that development teams build highly visible and available distributed systems and applications.

-- *Speed* – Creating, replicating, and even spinning up a container and its applications take seconds with CaaS models available because  Infrastructure is given little concentration.
+- *Speed*: creating, replicating, and even spinning up a container and its applications take seconds with CaaS models available because  Infrastructure is given little concentration.
 The speed provided by  CaaS guarantees a lightweight process of a software release.

-- *Portability* – CaaS provisioned containers provide flexibility for launching apps in any environment/platform (public/private clouds).
+- *Portability*: CaaS provisioned containers provide flexibility for launching apps in any environment/platform (public/private clouds).
 This happens because all necessary dependencies and configuration files are bundled together with the running applications.

 - *Security*: containerized applications run independently and in isolation with other containers.
 CaaS provides this isolation as a risk-minimizing feature that shields failures of one container and its apps from affecting other containers.